Meds (album): Release

 Meds was released 13 March 2006 worldwide, although it was released three days earlier in Australia and New Zealand.
 Illegal copies had previously been available on the Internet since 17 January 2006.
 It reached number 7 in the UK Albums Chart.

-The album was re-released by Virgin in the United States in January 2007 with three extra tracks—"Lazarus", "UNEEDMEMORETHANINEEDU" (both B-sides to the "Meds" single) and "Running Up That Hill"—and "In the Cold Light of Morning" omitted (because it contains "dirty words").
+The album was re-released by Virgin in the US in January 2007 with three extra tracks—"Lazarus", "UNEEDMEMORETHANINEEDU" (both B-sides to the "Meds" single) and "Running Up That Hill"—and "In the Cold Light of Morning" omitted (because it contains "dirty words").
 The album was released with the Copy Control protection system in some regions.
 The Chilean two-disc edition includes a bonus disc of live tracks recorded at the Centro Cultural Estación Mapocho, Santiago on 1 and 2 April 2005, entitled Live in Chile.

-The US release version has different arrangements of various tracks; e.g. it omits the glockenspiel during "Pierrot the Clown", giving a much more bare-bones version of the song.
+The American release version has different arrangements of various tracks and the profanity in "Post Blue" is censored.